Siarhei Oshyn, Head of Data / Data & AI Architect

 Even though the development stage has not finished yet, the client sees the impressive initial results.
 These outcomes enable them to reduce time spent on routine operations, re-balance employee workloads, and embark on more complex initiatives.

-As consultancy experts conclude their engagement, they ensure the clarity of their impact on sponsors and confirm that initial objectives have been achieved.
+As Advisory experts conclude their engagement, they ensure the clarity of their impact on sponsors and confirm that initial objectives have been achieved.
 All deliverables from our work are transferred to the relevant parties, and knowledge-sharing sessions are conducted.

-Consultancy often influences strategic or critical decisions within the client’s business.
+Advisory often influences strategic or critical decisions within the client’s business.
 Therefore, consultants through the whole duration of our engagement must maintain close collaboration with the client’s team, ensuring a prominent level of transparency regarding our plans, confirming priorities, and adjusting outcomes based on the client’s needs.

 Siarhei: One of the challenges is time.
-Consultancy projects often have short deadlines, so finding the right balance between the depth and breadth of our work is essential.
+Advisory projects often have short deadlines, so finding the right balance between the depth and breadth of our work is essential.
 By sticking to a plan, staying flexible, and staying connected, we can meet deadlines and give clients valuable solutions.

 Iryna: Reflecting on past experiences, meeting client expectations is crucial but can be challenging.
-In Consultancy.
 Our focus is on addressing issues and delivering tangible results that help with big decisions.
 However, evolving needs, changing requirements, and a high level of ambiguity can affect this process.
 Nevertheless, our commitment stays unchangeable to give our clients the most from our engagement.

 In conclusion, having a good portfolio of accomplished cases, a well-established framework, growing experience in the Data management area and trusted experts, we are ready to handle whatever comes our way with enthusiasm and confidence.